paulscherrerinstitute/pshell/pshell-workbench/src/main/assembly/help/Utility Classes/Snapshot.md

 Take and Restore Modes:
   * Mode.PARALLEL: all the devices are accessed in parallel, returning all errors.
   * Mode.SERIES: all the devices are accessed sequentially, returning all errors.
-  * Mode.STOP_ON_ERROR: all the devices are access sequentially, but stops in the first error.
+  * Mode.STOP_ON_ERROR: all the devices are access sequentially, but stops upon the first error.